nadavami/gitlab-dashboard-proxy/README.md

 ```

 ## Usage
+1. Start gitlab-dashboard-proxy using:
 ```bash
 export GITLAB_URL=https://gitlab.com
 export PORT=8080 # Optional.
 Default is 3000

 gitlab-dashboard-proxy
 ```
+2. Configure your dashboard to use `<gitlab-dashboard-proxy url>/gitlab` instead of GitLab's url.
+3. Configure your GitLab project or group to trigger a pipeline event webhook on `<gitlab-dashboard-proxy url>/update`.
+4. That's it!

 ## Q&A
 ### When would I need this?